saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

-I am a Controls engineer with a high interest and focus on embedded devices and predictive control systems.
+I am a Ph.D. candidate (Stipendiat) at the Norwegian University of  Science and Technology, (NTNU).
+I am working on the project "Intelligent use of data for process optimization using machine learning" which is financed by the Norwegian research council through the IKTPLUSS program.
+I am working under the supervision of Sigurd Skogestad.
 I have a Master’s degree in Instrumentation and Control Engineering from College of Engineering, Pune.
-My thesis was Learning Based Model Predicitve Control.
-I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>
+My research interests include machine learning, optimization, model predictive control, embedded systems, and process control.
-My main interests can be summarized as embedded devices and control systems, Model Predicitve Control.
 I am strong at solving complex problems and computer programming.
 I have got advanced skills in C, C++, Matlab and Simulink and I am competent with modelling and simulations of linear and nonlinear models.